0xiNach/Web-Scraping-Machine-Learning/README.md

 * Folder Hackmageddon - contains the spyder to scrape Hackmageddon website.
 Copy this folder and paste it in your directory.
     * How to deploy spyder
          * first you have to download scrapy tool with this command `pip install scrapy`.
-         * Type this command in your command prompt to deploy spyder `scrapy scrawl hack_spider.py`.
+         * Type this command in your command prompt to deploy spyder `scrapy crawl hack_spider.py`.
 Make sure you're                    in the top level of the project's directory, the one contains scrapy.cfg file.
 * Hackmageddon.ipynb - IPython notebook contains code to visualize the scraped data and to conduct a text mining using     natural language processing and unsupervised learning.
 * cluster.html - contains interactive d3.js visualization cluster map
 * cyber_attacks.pdf - contains a presentation outlining the process and findings.